 7.1 Goods presented for repair may be replaced by refurbished goods of the same type rather than being repaired.
 Refurbished parts may be used to repair the goods.

 SAFETY, WARNINGS, INSTALLATION NOTES

-It is important you read the following safety and warnings information.
+It is important you read the following Safety and Warnings, and Relief Valves information.